 The Dark Mirror is a gripping, psychological thriller that stands up today from an entertainment standpoint, add to the de Havilland's great performance and Siodmak's atmospheric direction and you have an excellent, unique Film Noir.

 Up until this point in Studio run Hollywood, most films had happy endings, especially during the depression of the 20s and War War II.
 Times were tough then, real life was depressing enough, people didn't want to go to the movies and see a sad ending.
 Crime pictures and Film Noir didn't follow this trend, however, frequently ending in deadly shootouts and the death of the main character.
 It's not surprising that one of directors that started this change was Fritz Lang.
 Lang had been making movies since 1919 in Germany, including ones that had a big influence on the Noir genre such as M (1931) and Dr. Mabuse, the Gambler (1922).
 When coming to America, Lang was able to easily slide into the Noir genre, which has a lot in common with his previous Expressionist style.
-One of the most notable of his early American Noir is Scarlet Street
+One of the most notable of his early American Noir is Scarlet Street.

 Chris Cross (Edward G. Robinson) is a middle-aged amateur painter and cashier at a monotonous job for the past 25 years, his wife (Rosalind Ivan) is domineering and doesn't approve of his hobby.
 This dull life leaves him ripe for the picking for by con artists Kitty March (Joan Bennett) and her boyfriend Johnny Prince (Dan Duryea).
 Kitty dupes him into believing she loves him, and uses him for personal gain.
 The movie chronicles Chris' transformation to killer, building up more and more as Kitty and Prince continue manipulate, cheat, and extort him.
 Scarlet Street is as dark a tale as they come, watching Chris go from meek and bumbling to tortured murderer can be painful, but is also full of potential pitfalls.
 The path that Chris followed has to credible to the audience, or the end result will not ring true.
 Kitty is the driving force behind this change, the quintessential femme fatale, so desirable yet so manipulative and frustrating for Chris.
 It's Bennett's performance of Kitty that makes the ending ring true and Chris's downfall believable.
 Scarlet Street is a perfect example of how outside-the-box Film Noir could be when directors were willing.